 Tuition is not only for struggling students.
 Some children want to go deeper than school allows.
 They are curious, motivated, and ready for more challenging content.
 Good tuition can feed that hunger without the rigidity of school timelines.

-When Tuition ISN'T Worth It
+When Tuition Is Not Worth It

 Not every child benefits from tuition.
 Sometimes it is unnecessary, sometimes it is harmful.
 I have turned away families when I did not think tuition would help.

-If They are Already Thriving
+If They Are Already Thriving

 If your child consistently scores well, understands concepts, and manages homework independently, why add tuition?
 Better to spend that time on sports, arts, or just let them rest and play.